ethereum/RIPs/RIPS/rip-77XX.md

 - Contracts can be redeployed in case of a selfdestruct

 The downside is that it is still necessary to deploy these deployment factories.
 There are two common ways to do so:
-- Utilize a randomly generated signature for a fixed deployment transactions
+- Utilize a randomly generated signature for fixed deployment transactions
 - Manage a deployment key for the deployment factory.

 Using a randomly generated signature for a fixed deployment transaction has the advantage that this is a fully trustless process, and no deployment key has to be managed.
-But the parameter of signed deployment transaction cannot be changed, therefore it is not possible to adjust the gas price, gas limits or set the chain id.
+But the parameter of the signed deployment transaction cannot be changed, therefore it is not possible to adjust the gas price, gas limits or set the chain ID.

 Providing a stable way for deterministic and trustless deployments will become even more important with EIPs like EIP-7702.
 The strong guarantees provided by a deployment factory are extremely helpful in this case, as this EIP depends on the code at a specific address.